Welcome to the 7-Day Campaign for Connection Challenge

 1

-When we learn personal details about others—beyond their political labels—we view them with more warmth.
+When we learn personal details about others—we view them with more warmth.
 By focusing on individual qualities and characteristics, we feel less threatened by people who might seem “not like us.”

 Illustration of four people sitting on a park bench.
 On the left, an elderly man is reading a book.
 In the middle, a young woman is looking at her phone.
 On the right, two people are engaged in conversation, with one gesturing as they talk.
 The background shows trees, suggesting a park setting.